Updated March 10, 2023

 The app means you can track your activity, send and receive money, pay bills, deposit checks, and more, all from the comfort of your phone.
 But if you ever do need to visit a branch, you're sure to find one nearby.

-Bank of the West: Best Regional Bank
+BMO: Best Regional Bank

-For Californians looking for a big bank with a local touch, consider our pick for the best regional bank in California, Bank of the West, a subsidiary of BNP Paribas chartered in California with headquarters in San Fransisco.
-Bank of the West operates more than 220 branches in California, with over 600 offices spread around the western and midwestern US.
+For Californians looking for a big bank with a local touch, consider our pick for the best regional bank in California, BMO (formerly Bank of the West).
+BMO operates more than 220 branches in California, mostly in Los Angeles, Orange County, and the Bay Area.

-Expect all of the same quality service from Bank of the West that you would from their larger national competitors.
-They offer a range of checking and savings accounts, credit cards, and lending services.
+Expect all of the same quality service from BMO that you would from their larger national competitors.
+The BMO Smart Advantage Checking has no monthly fee.
+They also offer a range of savings accounts, credit cards, and lending services.

 US Bank: Best Customer Service